tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - Leave it impure e.g. writing to a database.
 - To help with maintenance make the side effects obvious through function naming, comments, a separate file `side-effects.js`.
 - Or rearrange the way the function works to extract the impurity from it, leaving a pure function in place.
-- If we have a function which has complex computations and then writes to a database, the function programmer would separate it into two entities: A pure function for the computation, and a procedure that handles the single side effect.
+- If we have a function which has complex computations and then writes to a database, the functional programmer would separate it into two entities: A pure function for the computation, and a procedure that handles the single side effect.
 - That is one way of making it more obvious there is a side effect: Instead of hiding the procedure away inside what looks like a pure function, we bring the procedure to the surface.

 ```js